 Most restaurants are more than happy to host well-behaved children although kids’ menus are less ubiquitous than in the UK and when you do find them, the options can be fairly unwholesome (avoid frikandel at all costs!)

-Of all the Amsterdam restaurants, our favourites when we’re with little people are places that specifically cater for children, we have found Mazzo, the Ij-Kantine and Café Amsterdam to be particularly good – the first two with dedicated play areas and the latter with a nice children’s menu.
+Of all the Amsterdam restaurants, our favourites when we’re with little people are places that specifically cater for children, we have found the Ij-Kantine and Café Amsterdam to be particularly good – the first with a dedicated play area and the latter with a nice children’s menu.
 Perhaps more importantly they are all grown-up places that we like to hang out too.

 There are also other places to consider:

 For breakfast/brunch/lunch, Bakkerswinkel, Pain Quotidien and Bagels and Beans are all safe bets.
 Its also worth looking at the Corner Bakery and CT Coffee and Coconuts or for a treat the gorgeous Sticky Fingers.

 For fishfinger-lovers, try one of our real favourites Stork or how about Haddock – a fish restaurant in a cool shed on the river Ij that offers a separate kids’ room with table-football, occasional movies, organised weekend entertainment for little ones and fabulous outside space including a large terrace, sprinklers and a sandbox.

 For tea, pancakes are an obvious win.
 Aside from the dreaded Pancake Boat we particularly enjoy Boederij Meerzicht but its a little out of town and any Central Amsterdam pancake restaurant is a safe bet.
 On a sunny day make sure you head to Pisa for the best ice creams in town.